 Saint Faustina also acknowledges the importance of works of mercy in her diary.
 “Yes, the first Sunday after Easter is the Feast of Mercy, but there must also be deeds of mercy, which are to arise out of love for me.
 You are to show mercy to our neighbors always and everywhere” (742).

 So maybe you’ve never considered mercy your thing before.
 Consider it now.
-Like Saint Faustina wrote, consider it “always and everywhere.”
+As Saint Faustina wrote, consider it “always and everywhere.”

 Have you heard of Divine Mercy Sunday?
 Do you do anything special to honor it?